hunterbridges/blog/_posts/2021-12-21-the-numbers-we-can-see.markdown

 ---
 layout: post
-title:  "The Numbers We Can See"
+title:  "Numbers We Can See"
 date:   2021-12-21 00:00:00 +0000
 categories: design
 ---

-# Numbers We Can See

 Computers are a lot like calculators: They are machines that take numbers, do something with them, and give other numbers back.